North Carolina Social Security Disability Attorney

 At every step of the Disability Process below, SSA uses the Five-Step Sequential Evaluation to determine if you are disabled.

-- Step 2 – Is Your Condition “Severe”?
+2. Step 2 – Is Your Condition “Severe”?
 Severity is key when determining what qualifies as a disability.
-Severe is defined by the Social Security Administration as: your condition must interfere with basic work-related activities for your claim to be considered.
+Severe is defined by the Social Security Administration as a condition that interferes with basic work-related activities for your claim to be considered.

-- Step 4 – Can You Do the Work You Did Previously?
-The Social Security Administration will look at your work history and determine if it was sedentary, light, medium, or heavy.
-They will also evaluate the skill level: unskilled, semi-skilled, and skilled.
-For instance, an attorney would be sedentary skilled work.
+4. Step 4 – Can You Do the Work You Did Previously?
+The Social Security Administration will review your work history to determine whether it was sedentary, light, medium, or heavy.
+They will also evaluate skill level as unskilled, semi-skilled, or skilled.
+For instance, an attorney would be doing sedentary, skilled work.
 The Dictionary of Occupational Titles is found here.

 Overview of the Social Security Disability Process